- Pets and Animals

 Lamb #20 - DarkPrinceOfJazz - Born April 13, 2014

-DarkPrinceOfJazz is the twin brother of YoursFoolie and he too has that beautiful Fox colour, though he's a little bit darker than his sister.
+DarkPrinceOfJazz is the twin brother of YoursFoolie and he too has that beautiful Fox color, though he's a little bit darker than his sister.
 That could change easily though within a few weeks.

 Photos of YoursFoolie and DarkPrinceOfJazzClick thumbnail to view full-size

 I won the bet as you can see below.
-Lambs were really big for newborn Drenthen Moor Sheep.
+Lambs were really big for newborn Drenthe Heath Sheep.

 Lamb #21 - JaguarJulie - Born April 23, 2014

 JaguarJulie is a lovely black spotted lamb with the cutest white nose.
-I said black spotted, but she could well turn into a Blue Fox spotted colour later on.
+I said black spotted, but she could well turn into a Blue Fox spotted color later on.
 We'll wait and see what happens in a few weeks when her fleece is starting to grow.
-When the black turns to lighter greyish deep inside she will be a Blue Fox and will get a white fleece with grey in it when she's fully grown.
+When the black turns to lighter grayish deep inside, she will be a Blue Fox and will get a white fleece with grey in it when she's fully grown.

 Lamb #22 - My-O-My James - Born April 23, 2014